VitaliSantalau/mario-memory-match/readme.md

     ├── node_modules
     ├── public
     ├── src
-    │   ├── HelloWorldScene.js
+    │   ├── HelloWorldScene.ts
-    │   ├── main.js
+    │   ├── main.ts
 	├── index.html
     ├── package.json
 ```

-JavaScript files are intended for the `src` folder. `main.js` is the entry point referenced by `index.html`.
+TypeScript files are intended for the `src` folder. `main.ts` is the entry point referenced by `index.html`.

 Other than that there is no opinion on how you should structure your project.

-There is an example `HelloWorldScene.js` file that can be placed inside a `scenes` folder to organize by type or elsewhere to organize by function.
+There is an example `HelloWorldScene.ts` file that can be placed inside a `scenes` folder to organize by type or elsewhere to organize by function.
 For example, you can keep all files specific to the HelloWorld scene in a `hello-world` folder.

 It is all up to you!